-Do I Need a Canadian Work Visa?
+Do I need a Canada Work Permit?

-Temporary Foreign Work Permit
+Temporary Foreign Work Permit (TWFP)

 Post-Graduate Work Permit